Steven Kwan Player Props: Guardians vs. Rockies

 Steven Kwan At The Plate

-- In six games this year (27.3%), Kwan has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (26.1%), Kwan has picked up an RBI, including two games with multiple runs batted in.

-- In eight of 22 games this year, he has scored, including multiple runs once.
+- In eight of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.